Kimberly Cargill: Death penalty trial

 In October 2010, Kimberly Cargill was formally indicted by a Smith County grand jury for a charge of capital murder.
-In August 2011, the trial date of Cargill was set, and her trial was first scheduled on February 13, 2012.
-The prosecution announced a month prior that they would seek the death penalty for Cargill.
+In August 2011, Cargill's trial was set—initially for February 13, 2012.
+The prosecution announced a month prior that they would be seeking the death penalty.

 On May 8, 2012, Cargill's trial for murdering Cherry Walker commenced before a Smith County jury.
 Cargill reportedly pleaded not guilty to the charges.
-Walker's family and friends reportedly turned up in court as trial witnesses.
+Walker's family and friends reportedly appeared in court as trial witnesses.

-In her defence, Cargill claimed that she was innocent and she had not killed Walker.
-Cargill testified that on the day of the murder, the victim had a seizure and quit breathing while they were driving nearby a hospital; she was unable to reach the hospital as she made a wrong turn.
-Cargill claimed that she tried to give Walker CPR, however, her effort at resuscitation failed.
-Out of panic, Cargill stated she decided to dispose of Walker's body by burning the victim's corpse.
+In her defense, Cargill claimed she had not killed Walker.
+Cargill testified that on the day of the murder, the victim had a seizure and stopped breathing while they were driving near a hospital, and that she was unable to reach the hospital due to having made a wrong turn.
+Cargill claimed that she tried to give Walker CPR, but her efforts at resuscitation failed, and that out of panic, she decided to dispose of Walker's body by burning her corpse.

-The trial also heard testimonies from forensic and medical experts.
-Dr. Meredith Lann, the forensic pathologist who conducted an autopsy on Walker's corpse, testified that the death of Walker was asphyxiation, and that the pattern of her death was consistent with homicidal violence through unknown means.
-Also, medical records showed that Walker had several instances of seizures in the past but none of them were severe or life-threatening.
+The trial also heard testimony from forensic and medical experts.
+Dr. Meredith Lann, the forensic pathologist who conducted an autopsy of Walker's corpse, testified that the cause of Walker's death was asphyxiation and that the pattern of her death was consistent with homicidal violence through unknown means.
+Furthermore, Walker's medical records showed that she had experienced several instances of seizures in the past, but none of them were severe or life-threatening.

 On May 18, 2012, the jury found Cargill guilty of capital murder as charged.
 A sentencing trial was conducted throughout the rest of the month.
-One of the expert witnesses, Dr. Antoinette McGarahan, a forensic psychiatrist, testified that Cargill was diagnosed with borderline personality disorder with anti-social and narcissistic tendencies, and despite her condition, she knew right from wrong when she murdered Walker.
-Dr McGarahan also stated that other tests revealed that Cargill had normal cognitive functioning and a 114 IQ, and she also exhibited "moderate psychopathic characteristics", making her "chronically angry, hostile and very impulsive".
-Three of Cargill's four sons testified that Cargill would frequently choke, kick and hit them and that she changed the locks on their bedroom doors so she could lock them inside.
+One of the expert witnesses, Dr. Antoinette McGarahan, a forensic psychiatrist, testified that Cargill was diagnosed with borderline personality disorder with antisocial and narcissistic tendencies, and that despite her condition, she knew right from wrong when she murdered Walker.
+McGarahan also stated how other tests revealed that Cargill had normal cognitive functioning, average to bright intelligence at 114 intelligence quotient, and exhibited "moderate psychopathic characteristics", making her "chronically angry, hostile and very impulsive".
+Three of Cargill's four sons testified how Cargill would frequently choke, kick, and hit them, and also changed the locks on their bedroom doors so she could lock them inside.
 Cargill's ex-husbands also turned up in court to testify about her long-term history of abusing her sons and former spouses.

 On May 31, 2012, the jury unanimously recommended the death penalty for Cargill.
 Reportedly, Walker's family stated that they did not hate Cargill but they hated her crime, and were relieved that the trial was over.

 On June 7, 2012, Cargill was formally sentenced to death via lethal injection by Smith County Judge Jack Skeen.